-The JRCERT reviews educational programs to assess compliance with the Standards for an Accredited Limited Scope X-ray Machine Operator Educational Program.
+The JRCERT reviews educational programs to assess compliance with the Standards for an Accredited Educational Program in Radiography.

 The accreditation process includes a site visit.

 Before the JRCERT takes accreditation action, the program being reviewed must respond to the report of findings.